basespace/basespace-help/_docs/articles/descriptive/introduction-to-basemount.md

 This script work on both Ubuntu and CentOS.
 The script will add BaseSpace package repositories and import public key to your system and install [BaseMount](https://basemount.basespace.illumina.com "BaseMount") and its prerequisites.

 ###Manual install:
+The above install script always installs the latest version of BaseMount.
+If you want to be locked into the current released version as part of your system setup scripts please use the following steps in your own install script.
 ####Ubuntu:
     wget https://bintray.com/artifact/download/basespace/BaseMount-DEB/basemount_0.11.0.992-20151203_amd64.deb
     wget https://bintray.com/artifact/download/basespace/BaseSpaceFS-DEB/bsfs_1.2.746-1_amd64.deb